Amy Allen - SENCo

 I attended Leeds University, where I graduated with an English Literature and Language (Hons) degree.
 After graduation, I spent the next 18 months working abroad, returning to Leeds University to undertake my PGCE in primary education.
 Since completing my course in 2001, I have held full-time upper and lower Key Stage 2 class teacher positions in schools in Yorkshire and Devon.
 I moved to Quorn in 2016 and am loving living back in my home county of Leicestershire.
 I started working at St. Bartholomew’s in 2016 doing supply work, and am presently enjoying working in Year 6.
 My son is a pupil at St. Bart’s, which he really enjoys.
 When not at work, I enjoy cycling, running, reading and exploring the great outdoors with my boy.

 Following a career break to look after my three children (who were all lucky enough to attend St Barts!), I began working in schools as a Creative Practitioner.
-After training as a teacher I have worked in Leicester City and County schools teaching years one, five and three.
-I am now part of the super year four team!
-In my spare time, I enjoy watching films with my family and running or walking with friends.
+After training as a teacher I have worked in Leicester City and County schools teaching in both Key Stage 1 and Key Stage 2.
+I am now part of the super year five teaching team!
+In my spare time, I enjoy watching films with my family and running or walking with friends and my energetic dog.

 Louise Geary – Administration Assistant

-I have been at St Bartholomew’s for the last seven years and enjoy working in the school’s busy office.
+I have been at St Bartholomew’s for the last ten years and enjoy working in the school’s busy office.
 I have two children, who both came to St. Bartholomew’s.
-My daughter now attends Rawlins Academy and my son is starting at York University.
+My daughter now attends the University of Bristol and my son is graduating from the University of York.
 I have been involved with scouting in Quorn for over 10 years and my interests are cooking, cake decorating, silver smithing, going to the local gym and I have trained in Tae Kwon Do and achieved my 2nd degree black belt.

-Outside of teaching, I am also a swimming teacher and have been for almost ten years.
+Outside of teaching, I am also a swimming teacher and have been for ten years.
 It was through this experience, that I developed a desire to become a primary school teacher.
-I have a degree in French and Spanish and have lived in Bordeaux France and Zaragola Spain.
-I completed my PGCE in 2013 and I’m really looking forward to being part of this school.
-I love animals and at home I have two dogs, a rabbit and a tortoise!
-As a child, I loved to dance and I play the clarinet and piano.
+I have a degree in French and Spanish and have lived in Bordeaux, France and Zaragoza Spain.
+I completed my PGCE in 2013, and spent a year teaching at a school in Ashby-de-la-Zouch.
+I then came to St Barts, and have loved being a part of this team ever since.
+I love animals and I have two dogs, a rabbit and a tortoise!
 I really enjoy spending time with my family and socialising with my friends.
-I love going to the theatre and the cinema and I love visiting different countries on holiday!
+I love going to the theatre and the cinema, and I love visiting different countries on holiday!

 Having been a volunteer for some time at St. Bartholomew’s, reading with the year 4 children, I really built a great bond with the children and the school which was so enjoyable.
 It was great therefore, to become more involved with this role.
 I have 2 children, Maddie & Lydia, both pupils at St. Barts… although Lydia has now made the move up to Rawlins.
 In my spare time (and outside of ferrying the girls to their various clubs, groups and dance classes!), I love to read a good book and when time allows, I really enjoy baking.
 Other pastimes include enjoying time with friends, eating out, holidaying both here in the UK and far afield and spending time with my family.